Hsiang-xxs/via-issuer/README.md

 5. Exchange rates between Via cash token pairs and Interest rates on Via bond tokens are calculated externally to this system (the Via oracle).
 The Via oracle captures events emitted by the issuer (eg, sold, lent, redeemed) and uses them in combination with prevailing interest and exchange rates between fiat currency pairs to price Via cash and bond tokens.
 This pricing is available to the issuer in turn using an Oracle contract.

-## Things that need to be looked at

-1. Approval of transfers of cash and bond tokens

-2. Client contract that uses contract factory and initializes cash and bond tokens - this will be added in the via wallet repo.

 *NOTE:* Currently this reference implementation is under development and NOT FOR PRODUCTION.